carstenhain/HORoSCOPE/README.md

 - centromeric HOR architecture
 - mean alpha-satellite/HOR array length

-HORoSCOPE is based on a reference atlas of complete human centromere assemblies.
-In the associated study, distinct centromere architectures were defined from a mean of 493 complete centromere haplotypes per chromosome, and architecture-specific k-mers were selected from these assemblies.
-In parallel, k-mers whose dosage correlates with alpha-satellite/HOR array length were identified for each chromosome.
+HORoSCOPE (**H**igher-**O**rder **R**epeat **o**rganization and **S**ize of **C**entromeres using **O**ligonucleotide **P**rofiles for **E**stimation) is based on a reference atlas of complete human centromere assemblies.
+In the associated study, distinct centromere architectures were defined from a mean of 493 complete centromere haplotypes per chromosome, and architecture-specific *k*-mers were selected from these assemblies.
+In parallel, *k*-mers whose dosage correlates with alpha-satellite/HOR array length were identified for each chromosome.

-For new samples, HORoSCOPE counts predefined k-mer sets, normalizes k-mer dosage to account for differences in sequencing depth, and applies pretrained chromosome-specific models to infer centromere architecture and HOR array length.
+For new samples, HORoSCOPE counts predefined *k*-mer sets, normalizes *k*-mer dosage to account for differences in sequencing depth, and applies pretrained chromosome-specific models to infer centromere architecture and HOR array length.

 The workflow supports several input formats, including FASTQ/FASTA files, BAM/CRAM alignments, and precomputed de Bruijn graph unitigs.
 It also provides alternative normalization strategies to account for variable copy-number states, for example in tumor genomes.